Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: ActiveNet

 \CV{In principle, this quantity could depend on the orientation of particle $i$, or on the angle that particles $i$ and $j$ form with the horizontal ($\alpha_{ij}$).
 To extract only the dependence on the distance between the two particles we integrate out both degrees of freedom,}

+where $\hat{n}_{ij}$ is the unitary vector connecting particles $i$ and $j$.
 In the case of experiments, \CV{assuming Brownian dynamics}, we obtain forces using Stokes' law.
 We multiply the learned velocities (which are of the order of $1$ particle's diameter s$^{-1}$) by $6\pi \eta r \sim 1.7 \ 10^{-12}$ N, considering the water viscosity $\eta \sim 10^{-3}$ Pa s and the particle radius $r\sim 4.3 \mu$m.

-\CV{In the case of particles undergoing Langevin dynamics (the underdamped case), we study the trajectories generated by the dimensionless equations described in Sec. \ref{methods_md}.
+\CV{In the case of particles undergoing Langevin dynamics (the underdamped case), we study the trajectories generated by the dimensionless equations described in section \ref{sec:methods_md}.
 We consider an edge function analogous to the overdamped case.
 However, the node function takes now also the velocity of the particle as another input and we train ActiveNet to predict the acceleration of particle i:}

 \CV{where $\theta_i$ and $\vec{v}_i$ are the orientation and velocity of particle $i$.
 Once ActiveNet has been trained, and it can correctly predict particles' accelerations, we take advantage of the isotropicity of the system to compute the active, drag and two-body forces.
 We integrate out the velocity of the particle to get the active force:}